All Software Features

 Test Profile Validation

-You can also use the software to validate an SRS test profile before you run it on a shaker.
-Use the tolerance lines feature to confirm that each pulse reaches the SRS demand and is in tolerance.
+Validate an SRS test profile before you run it on a shaker.
+You can use the tolerance lines to confirm that each pulse reaches the SRS demand and is in tolerance.

-Perform the validation live by connecting the output of the vibration controller to the ObserVR1000.
+Perform the validation live by connecting to Live Analyzer.
 A live SRS with pasted traces will display the tolerance and demand lines from the test, allowing you to watch and validate the SRS test in the software.

 Common Issues in SRS Testing thumbnail